 - Enable two-factor authentication for any account that contains sensitive data, or that you wouldn’t want hacked.

-- Whenever possible, use a hardware token (such as YubiKey) or an authentication app such as Google Authenticator or Authy rather than receiving codes by text message or email.
+- Whenever possible, use a hardware token (such as YubiKey) or an authentication app (such as Authy or Google Authenticator) rather than receiving codes by text message or email.

 - Create backup codes in case you’re ever without your phone when you need to log in.
 Save them securely, such as in your password manager or on paper in a safe.